kvendrik/Browserkit.js/readme.md

 ---

 #### B.setInterval(*handler*, *delay*)
 A safer alternative to the native setInterval function.
-Have a look over [here](http://zetafleet.com/blog/why-i-consider-setinterval-harmful) for more info on why this is necessary.

 **handler** *(function)* <br>
 A function to run each time after the given delay